Gregg Brandon: Early career

-Brandon began his coaching career as head football coach at Ellicott (Colo.)
-High School.
-He spent three seasons there (1978–1980) before joining the college ranks at Weber State University, under Mike Price, where he coached the next six seasons (1981–1986).
+Brandon began his coaching career as head football coach at Ellicott High School in Ellicott, Colorado.
+He spent three seasons there, 1978 to 1980, before joining the college ranks at Weber State University, under Mike Price, where he coached the next six seasons, 1981 to 1986.
 He coached the tight ends and special teams in his first four seasons, the linebackers in his fifth year and the receivers and tight ends during his final year in Ogden.

-In 1987 was then named receivers coach at Wyoming, where he worked the next four years (1987–90).
+In 1987 was then named receivers coach at Wyoming, where he worked the next four years, 1987 to 1990.
 During his tenure with head coach Paul Roach, the Cowboys posted a 35–15 record, including a 16–0 run in Western Athletic Conference play in 1987 and 1988, and played in three bowls (1987 Holiday Bowl, 1988 Holiday Bowl, and 1990 Copper Bowl).
 In 1991, he returned to the state of Utah, where he coached the linebackers for one season at Utah State.

 The following year, Brandon joined the Northwestern staff as receivers coach.
 He was also Northwestern's recruiting coordinator for his last two seasons there (1997–1998).
 In his seven seasons at Northwestern, Brandon assembled an extremely talented group of receivers, including D'Wayne Bates, the second all-time leading receiver in Big Ten history.
 Bates was a semifinalist for the Biletnikoff Award and an All-America candidate.
 Brandon returned to the West, spending two seasons at Colorado under Gary Barnett, where he coached the receivers and kickoff return units both years and was the team's passing-game coordinator in 2000 and recruiting coordinator in 1999.